 Only if you really want to.
 It is quite stylish, but not required.

 Is the house modern inside?

 Yes!
-There is cable, internet, and even air-conditioning.
+There is cable, Internet, and even air-conditioning.
 Running water too!
 We stopped using the outhouse years ago (kidding).

 Can my roommate and I still apply if one or both of us is abroad?

 Absolutely.
 If you are invited to come in for an interview, Residence Life can arrange a phone or Skype interview with the student(s) abroad while the student at WM can come in for a face-to-face interview.

 There is one space in a lot next to the house (hidden behind some bushes so you can't see it from the road), and one resident can park in the lot reserved for CW employees which is diagonally across the street (but also hidden by bushes).
 Both are very close.
 Guests can also park in the employee lot with the appropriate pass.

 Do I still need a parking permit for campus?

 Residents each receive a permit to park in CW.
 It is up to each to decide whether they want to purchase one to park on campus.
 If you intend to drive to campus every day, you will need a WM permit.

 Yup.
 Your house has regular trash service and recycling is just a few short steps away.